Heart Research UK - Helping hearts near you for 50 years

 One of our more recent projects was carried out by a team at the University of Cambridge to look into whether a new imaging technique can predict who might be susceptible to a heart attack in the future.

-One of our most exciting recent projects, has been to develop a toolkit so that youngsters leaving hospital after heart surgery or with a life-long condition know just how active they can be to help improve their health.
-This Helping Little Hearts project gives youngsters and those who care for them the confidence to be active and play sports like everybody else, knowing they have had professional individual advice tailored top suit them.
+Another exciting recent project has been to develop a toolkit so that youngsters leaving hospital after heart surgery or with a life-long condition know just how active they can be to help improve their health.
+This Helping Little Hearts project gives youngsters and those who care for them the confidence to be active and play sports like everybody else, knowing they have had professional individual advice tailored to suit them.

 We also fund research projects at the Birmingham Children's Hospital.
 One project involved educating and supporting the families of babies having complex heart surgery in the first months of life and tested the feasibility of using surveillance programmes by parents after babies have been discharged home.
 These surveillance programmes may save lives by making sure that babies are given appropriate medical care sooner.